PostHog/posthog.com/contents/docs/cdp/destinations/google-ads.md

    9. In this case, the Conversion action ID is going to be the `send_to` value before the forward slash like `AW-XXXXXXXXXXX`
    <img alt="Steps to create a conversion action inside Google Ads" src="https://res.cloudinary.com/dmukukwp6/image/upload/2024_10_30_at_15_04_47_772e736817.gif"/>

-10. Press 'Create & Enable' and watch your 'conversions' get sent to Google Ads!
+10. Press **Create & Enable** and watch your conversions get sent to Google Ads!

 <HideOnCDPIndex>